 Practice makes perfect!

-It is always a good idea to get professional guidance and training – to ensure you are 100% clear and won’t make any mistakes.
-Most mistakes are made without malicious intent – a genuine human error – but in training you can use a safe space to ask questions, and make mistakes which won’t affect your career prospects!
-Many principals and people who employ housekeepers, use training to help improve their skills, and ensure that their housekeeper is 100% confident.
+It is always a good idea to get professional guidance and training.
+To ensure you are 100% clear and won’t make any mistakes.
+Most people make mistakes without malicious intent.
+A genuine human error!
+But in training, you can use a safe space to ask questions and make mistakes which won’t affect your career prospects.
+Many principals and people who employ housekeepers, use training to help improve their skills.
+And ensure that their housekeeper is 100% confident.

-Polo & Tweed offer housekeeping skills training specific in laundry and clothing maintenance and care.
-We also offer training in care of fine garments from silk, velvet, wool, fur and lace.
+Polo & Tweed offer housekeeping skills training specifically in laundry and clothing maintenance and care.
+We also offer training in the care of fine garments.
+From silk, velvet, wool, fur and lace.
 We can extend the training into wardrobe management, and packing and unpacking should it be required.